 If you come across vintage wrought iron furniture made by certain famous manufacturers, you’re in luck.
 Pieces made by the companies listed below are worth more than those made by individual craftsmen.
 If there isn’t a maker’s mark (and again, many times there isn’t one), you still might be able to identify the creator by checking out pattern books.

-Just a few of those manufacturers include:
+Just a few manufacturers to consider include:

 Leinfelder: This brand operated in in Wisconsin during the 1930s.
 Its furniture featured paint colors that were bright and festive, such as green, yellow, and pink.